Problem based learning is a technique of learning where the students learn about the subjects through conceptual problem

 8. Another main factor of PBL is that it requires good communication skills.
 Pbl increases the social skills of the individuals as it involves comparison of peer skills and also insightful discussions.
 There is no form of hierarchy, and all the individuals are treated as same.
 This also makes the students to develop their confrontational and persuasive skills.

 Disadvantages of Problem Based Learning:

 1. A good problem based learning design requires a large amount of time and work.
 It requires constant monitoring and noting down the student throughout the process.
 This is a bit time consuming in nature, since most of the questions asked are usually open – ended and it takes time to collect materials and information about it.

 - Not all teachers can be good advisors, for PBL they need dedicated, hardworking and trained facilitators.
 Moreover, good PBL trainers are satisfying to work with and are self – motivational for the students and fellow teachers.

 3. Problem based learning requires more staff and more contact hours for preparation, discussion and comparison of answers.
 Students and the advisors are supposed to do timely and seasonable meetings once in a while.

 4. It is a known fact that PBL doesn’t provide that much facts when compared with the traditional method, so many of the teachers are hesitant to take up this form of teaching.
 PBL is more suitable for subjects that do not require much prior knowledge about the subject.
 For example, for teaching literature or for using PBL in arts facilities.

 5. For the PBL curriculum to be effective, it requires multiple disciplines to be integrated, so that the students can get different aspects of a situation.
-Hence, proper research and excessive amounts of organisation is required.
+Hence, proper research and excessive amounts of organization is required.
 This makes it more time consumable and is not suitable for fast paced courses.
 The course also needs to be validated before presenting it before the students.